opengeospatial/testbed_resources/README.md

-# OGC TestBed resources
+# OGC Testbed resources

-This repository contains resources produced by OGC TestBed activities, other than the reports published in PDF format.
+This repository contains resources produced by OGC Testbed activities, other than the reports published in PDF format.
 Some examples of resources in this repository are: